Military history of Croatia: Formation of Royal Croatian Home Guard

-After reaching Croatian-Hungarian Settlement of 1868, Kingdom of Croatia-Slavonia gained limited authonomy in relation to Kingdom of Hungary.
+After reaching the Croatian-Hungarian Settlement of 1868, the Kingdom of Croatia-Slavonia gained limited autonomy in relation to the Kingdom of Hungary.
 The settlement was a legal basis for creation of Royal Croatian Home Guard, a special detachment of Hungarian Honved where Croatian symbols, Croatian oath of allegiance and Croatian command language were in use.
 After restructuring of 1889-1899 Croatian Home Guard became part of the country's regular standing army.

-Standard weapon of 16th Croatian-Hungarian Infantry Regiment from Varaždin was 8mm Mannlicher M1895 bolt action rifle with bayonet.
+The standard weapon of 16th Croatian-Hungarian Infantry Regiment from Varaždin was an 8mm Mannlicher M1895 bolt action rifle with bayonet.
 Soldiers had both parade uniforms and campaign uniforms.
 The latter ones consisted of grayish trousers, blouse, cap and greatcoats for cold weather.

-When it comes to Hussar Home Guard Regiments, in 1914, they were armes with Mannlicher Cavalry Carabine and 87 cm long sabre.
-Cavalrymen also wore a distinctive hat (chako) with Lands of the Crown of Saint Stephen coat of armes, which includes Croatian, Dalmatian and Slavonian coat of arms and inscription written in Croatian: "for king and homeland" (Za kralja i domovinu).
+When it comes to Hussar Home Guard Regiments, in 1914, they were armed with Mannlicher cavalry carbine and 87 cm long sabre.
+Cavalrymen also wore a distinctive hat (chako) with Lands of the Crown of Saint Stephen coat of arms, which includes Croatian, Dalmatian and Slavonian coats of arms and inscription written in Croatian: "for king and homeland" (Za kralja i domovinu).

 Austro-Hungarian occupation of Bosnia and Herzegovina

 Croatian troops, including Home Guard units under command of baron Josip Filipović took part in Austro-Hungarian campaign in Bosnia and Herzegovina of 1878.
+In preparation for the Bosnia and Herzegovina campaign troops of 36th Division were additionally reinforced.
+18th Split Infantry Division, commanded by Lieutenant field marshal Stjepan Jovanović participated in Austro Hungarian southern thrust into Herzegovina in August 1878.
+The 18th made two pronged thrust into Bosnia and Herzegovina near Vrgorac and Imotski and pushed towards Ljubuški, with their ultimate objective being Mostar.
+The 18th reached Mostar by 5 August and next day Jovanović established control over the city.
+Croatian troops also took part in battles in Bosanska Krajina, during efforts to take Bihać.